 - When Vin drops below 4.5V the green status LED will blink fast indicating an error condition.

-- The Pixhawk UAVCAN connector power rail voltage is < 5V.
+- The Pixhawk DroneCAN connector power rail voltage is < 5V.

 - External powering of the EPM is recommended (see image above).

-- EPM UAVCAN cable set is required.
+- EPM DroneCAN cable set is required.
 Clickmate -> DF13.

-- UAVCAN requires termination, terminator included in UAVCAN cable set.
+- DroneCAN requires termination, terminator included in DroneCAN cable set.

-Set BRD_CAN_ENABLE = 2 (Enable support for dynamic node ID allocation and firmware update).
-Save and restart the board.
+Save the configurations and restart the boards.
 After about 5 seconds the RED CAN LED on the EPM will start blinking.
 This indicates that CAN frames are being received.

 Set CH7_OPT: Channel 7 option = 19 (EPM) (Channel 7 - 12 maybe used)